FAQ

 The content will be posted to the Cyber Polygon website on the 9th of July.
 All recordings will be available for later viewing.

-Technical Training
+Technical training

 Who is this training for?

 The online exercise is designed for companies where cybersecurity is not a core business, but who seek to develop professional skills of their internal teams.
-The training will not be relevant for specialised cybersecurity organisations, though they are very welcome to watch the conference and video materials from industry experts.
+The training will not be relevant for specialised cybersecurity organizations, though they are very welcome to watch the conference and video materials from industry experts.

 What will the training include?